soxfmr/HttpRouter/README.md

 ```

 ## 0x5 To Maintain the Cookies
 By default, the cookies which is receive from server will be maintain by CookieContainer automatically.
-You can refuse the cookeis as you want.
+You can refuse the cookies as you want.
 ```java
 router.forward(new HttpGet("https://www.google.com").disableCookies());
 ```